 Step 1: Turn on AirDrop, Wi-Fi connection, and Bluetooth on both iPhone and iPad within the Control Center.

 Step 2: Open the Photos app on your iPhone.
 And select the photos you want to sync to the iPad, tap the "Share" button, and then tap AirDrop and choose your iPad.
 AirDrop will start to send photos from iPhone to iPad.

 Step 3: Go to your iPad and tap the "Accept" tab on the pop-up to receive photos from the iPhone.
-When the process finished, run the Photos App on the iPad and check the updated files.
+When the process is finished, run the Photos App on the iPad and check the updated files.

 Related tips: How to transfer music from Mac to iPhone with AirDrop

-iTunes data syncing is the most complex method among the three to transfer photos from iPhone to iPad without iCloud, as you need to first back up photos from iPhone then use iTunes to sync to iPad.
+iTunes data syncing is the most complex method among the three to transfer photos from iPhone to iPad without iCloud, as you need first to back up photos from iPhone and then use iTunes to sync to iPad.
 Or just restore the iPad with an iTunes backup of the iPhone, which will definitely wipe the existing data.
 Therefore, take this way with caution!

-Back up iPhone photos with iTunes
+Back Up iPhone Photos With iTunes

 Step 1: Connect your iPhone to your computer with a USB cable and run iTunes.

 Step 2: Click the Device button and choose "This Computer" on the right-side panel.

 Step 3: Then click "Back Up Now" and start to sync the photos from iPhone to the computer with iTunes.